These are the professionals, services, and products that I engage as I work on my books.

 Mailer Lite – All accounts get access to their full feature list.
 You only pay based on your subscriber numbers.
 (Use this link to sign up and get $20 credit)

-Facebook – Facebook Pages are a stupid necessity.
-Almost no one will see what you post, but you do want to have a presence.
-When you have a strong following, consider starting a Facebook Group, at least for your super fans.
+Facebook – Facebook Pages are an unfortunate necessity.
+Almost no one will see what you post, but you do want to have a presence and you must have a business page to run Facebook ads.
+Consider also starting a Facebook Group, at least for your super fans.
 Group posts do show up more often, organically.
+At least until FB changes things again.

 YouTube – Figure out what kind of video content you can provide and make regular updates.